 This shrub does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+This species is native to parts of North America.